Oil Painting Basics: What is the Best Oil Paint Brand?

-There are so many oil paint brands.
+There are so many oil paint brands both here in the US and across the pond.
 Historically American-made oil paints couldn't come close to their European counterparts.
-However!
-Happily, and many thanks to the ingenuity of several determined craftspeople, over the last few decades that is no longer the case.
+However, and with many thanks to the ingenuity of several determined craftspeople, over the last few decades that is no longer the case.
 This leaves us with just one problem...which brand of oil paint is the best brand when there are so many brands?

 To help make this decision a little bit easier, below I have listed some of the best and most common oil paint brands from most to least expensive.
-In this post I am also going to explain what paints I use and why, and why we should never use student grade paints.
+In this post I am also going to explain what paints I use and why.

 Brands